SachinKSunny/Sachin-K-Sunny/Realytics.md

 For this project I download data from 4 main sources:

 1- Median House Prices from Zillow:
 Zillow provides the median house prices for a city broken down by zipcode for the current month.
 This data is available as an API in the following link.
-I've written a Python script that pulls this data into an easy to use Excel sheet that we'll be using.
+I've written a Python script that pulls this data into an easy to use Excel sheet that we'll be using.<br/>
 [Zillow Data](https://www.zillow.com/webservice/GetRegionChildren.htm?zws-id=X1-ZWz18xjv6xav4b_3bebs&state=pa&city=pittsburgh&childtype=zipcode)

 2- Employment Statistics:
 The employment statistics for each county in Pittsburgh is pulled from the US Bureau of Labor Statistics.
 This is a good indicator of the economic development of the region and indirectly determines the rise/fall in housing prices over time.
-The data is directly available as a CSV download in the link below.
+The data is directly available as a CSV download in the link below.<br/>
 [Employment Statistics](https://www.bls.gov/regions/mid-atlantic/news-release/unemployment_pittsburgh.htm)

 3- Building Permits:
 Ease of getting permits in a Zipcode might incentivise certain developers and commerical users to weight this data more in their ranking.
 It also acts as a good proxy for the economic growth of a region and is an indirect indicator of the GRP of the city.
-The data is publicly available at the below link.
+The data is publicly available at the below link.<br/>
 [Building Permit Data](https://data.wprdc.org/dataset/city-of-pittsburgh-building-permit-summary)

 4- Crime Data:
 Most home owners would like to invest in a low crime neighbourhood.
 This data will have a high weightage for residential users and small business owners as it determines the potential for further investment and growth of existing investment.
-The last 30 days data of the crime blotter that's provided by the Police is available publicly at the following link.
+The last 30 days data of the crime blotter that's provided by the Police is available publicly at the following link.<br/>
 [Crime Data](https://data.wprdc.org/dataset/police-incident-blotter/resource/1797ead8-8262-41cc-9099-cbc8a161924b)

-An Excel sheet that has combined all the data available from these sources is available below:
+An Excel sheet that has combined all the data available from these sources is available below:<br/>
 [Realytics Data Combined.xlsx](https://github.com/SachinKSunny/Sachin-K-Sunny/files/4177931/Realytics.Data.Combined.xlsx)